When Is the Best Time

 You can either book a tour in Oban or from one of the islands.
 Usually, Lunga is combined with Staffa and Fingal's Cave.

 Our group spent two hours on Lunga, and IMO, this was too short.
-The time was running too fast on Lunga watching puffins coming back to their burrows, some building their nests.
-Depending on what you want to experience, there are combined tours and just birding tours offered.
-Tour operator Staffa Tours
+The time was running too fast on Lunga, watching puffins coming back to their burrows, some building their nests.
+Depending on what you want to experience, combined tours and just birding tours are offered.
+Tour operator Turus Mara.

 - Book the trip in advance, but only a couple of days because of the unpredictable weather.

-- Don't forget to bring a wind- and rainproof jacket, a hat, sunglasses and sunscreen.
+- Bring a wind- and rainproof jacket, a hat, sunglasses and sunscreen for all weather patterns.

 Fascinating Birds on Lunga Island